wealth42/nick-fury/Python_DataEngineering/README.md

 The goal of this challenge is to test your familiarity with concepts in *Python and Data Engineering*.
 To read more about the recruitment process and open opportunities at Wealth42, click [here](http://bit.ly/w42-hiring)

+### Pick an evaluation mode

+1.   **Project of your choice**: You are free to submit a project of your own with *some* conditions.
+     *   Qualifying criteria for submission:
+         *   MUST exhibit everything covered in the [Assessment Criteria](#assessment-criteria) and [Instructions](#instructions).
+         *   You are authorised to publish the code as a public pull request via GitHub, following the steps as covered in [Submission Process](#submission-process)
+     *   Additional criteria for submission:
+         *   Attach the story of your project in a file named stories.md at root location.
+For reference, do checkout [stories](../stories/)
+                >   *Since the project is something we'll need to understand purpose of before evaluating, this file should clearly explain the purpose of the application you are publishing.*

+2.   **Wealth42's drafted assignment**:
-### User story
+	 *   User Story:
-Once the COVID-19 lock-down is lifted in many parts of the world, it would still be absolutely crucial to follow social distancing to avoid re-flaring the infection rates of the virus.
+	 	 *   Once the COVID-19 lock-down is lifted in many parts of the world, it would still be absolutely crucial to follow social distancing to avoid re-flaring the infection rates of the virus.
 Wherever possible, users who currently use public transport should be able to switch to alternate commute (like rental bikes).
 Specifically for the residents of London, you can utilize a feed provided by Transport For London, available [here](https://api-portal.tfl.gov.uk/docs).
+     *   Follow [Instructions](#instructions) and [Submission Process](#submission-process) to complete the assignment.
+     *   For success, ensure you get as many checks as in our [Assessment Criteria](#assessment-criteria)

 ### Instructions
 * Explore the [API documentation](https://api-portal.tfl.gov.uk/docs)